 There's going to be a lot of people that tell you it's not possible; there's going to be many, many times when it just seems impossible and hard, but we always find a way.Peter Beck

-This article is based on information current in 2017, with updated links below.
+This article is based on information current in 2017, and updated in 2021.

 News story from September 2016 about Rocket Lab opening in the Hawke's Bay, the world's first private orbital launch site.